egison/egison/README.md

 There are <a target="_blank" href="https://ghc.haskell.org/trac/ghc/wiki/ViewPatterns#Relatedwork">a lot of existing work</a> for pattern matching.

-The advantage of Egison is that it fulfillss **all the following two requirement** at the same time.
+The advantage of Egison is that it fulfills the following two requirements at the same time.

 1. Efficient backtracking algorithm for non-linear pattern matching.
 2. Extensibility of patterns.